gtxistxgao/SQLParser/README.md

 ```

 Next is the where clause.
 It will have several recursion next in this method.
-First we call Expression and assign false to represent that this is the first time we call it, So it must add <BooleanExp><\BooleanExp> out of the where clause abstract syntex tree
+First we call Expression and assign false to represent that this is the first time we call it, So it must add ```<BooleanExp><\BooleanExp>``` out of the where clause abstract syntex tree.

 ```
 String WhereClause() :